permissionles/final-project-z/README.md

 Aim: To build an open-source super social network owned & run by the Gen Z. [ all contributors irrespective of age are Gen Z, it's a mindset :) ].

-Native:
+MVP:

+Step 1: Clone Signal Mobile Client.
+Step 2: Redesign for non-boomers(Refer Wechat for UX Inspiration).
+Step 3: Release vOne on Appstores.

+Release priority:
-Android, IOS, Desktop, Web, BCI, Command-line.
+Mobile, Desktop, Web, BCI, Command-line.

 Footnotes: